-- The s_axi_aclk and aclk inputs are connected and toggling. - The interface is not being held in reset, and s_axi_areset is an active-Low reset. - The interface is enabled, and s_axi_aclken is active-High (if used). - The main core clocks are toggling and that the enables are also asserted. - If the simulation has been run, verify in simulation and/or the Vivado Design Suite debug feature capture that the waveform is correct for accessing the AXI4-Lite interface.
+- The vid_phy_axi4lite_aclk input is connected and toggling. - The interface is not being held in reset, and vid_phy_axi4lite_aresetn is an active-Low reset. - The interface is enabled, and s_axi_aclken is active-High (if used). - The main core clocks are toggling and that the enables are also asserted.